OctoPrint/OctoPrint/README.md

-The generic steps that should basically be done regardless of operating system and runtime environment are the following (as *regular user*, please keep your hands *off* of the `sudo` command here!) - this assumes you already have Python 2.7, 3.6 or 3.7, pip and virtualenv set up on your system:
+The generic steps that should basically be done regardless of operating system and runtime environment are the following (as *regular user*, please keep your hands *off* of the `sudo` command here!) - this assumes you already have Python 2.7, 3.6 or 3.7, pip and virtualenv and their dependencies set up on your system:

 1. Create a user-owned virtual environment therein: `virtualenv venv`.
+If you want to specify a specific python to use instead of whatever version your system defaults to, you can also explicitly require that via the `--python` parameter, e.g. `virtualenv --python=python3 venv`.
 2. Install OctoPrint *into that virtual environment*: `./venv/bin/pip install OctoPrint`

 Or alternatively, for an install from source: